jaredjahmayne/jaredjahmayne.github.io/_projects/burn-in-rack/index.md

 ---

 ### Project Overview
-During my internship at Fender, I was responsible for implementing a "burn-in" process for a specific line of amplifiers.
+During my internship at Fender, I was responsible for implementing a "burn-in" process for the production line of amplifiers.
 The objective was to stress-test the units under load to trigger early component failures (infant mortality) before they reached final packaging, thereby reducing warranty claims.

 ### Design & Implementation
 I designed and assembled a mobile rack system capable of testing multiple units simultaneously.
 Key engineering contributions included: